Entries by Rudolf Huber

 Is school – as we know it – torture?

-The vast majority of those reading those lines have enjoyed some form of schooling – a time when elementary education was meted out in order to make those unruly, pesky, adorable sweet little beings we were at birth a commodity.
-Future employers want to know what they get from an average human and they want […]
+The vast majority of those reading those lines have enjoyed some form of schooling – a time when elementary education was meted out to make those unruly, pesky, adorable sweet little beings we were at birth a commodity.
+Future employers want to know what they get from an average human and they want to be […]

 When will US LNG Terminals switch off

-Now that even the most bull-headed traders have understood that high price LNG and the sellers market have gone away, the game has changed.
+Now that even the most bull-headed traders have understood that high-price LNG and the seller’s market have gone away, the game has changed.
 Prodigious additional amounts of LNG will hit the energy consumption world and the question of where it all shall go is burning on everyone’s mind.
-However, as strange as it seems, […]
+However, as strange as it seems, this […]

 We see the LNG supply – but where is the demand?

-Those who have seen the first installment of the famous “Hellboy” series will remember the scene where professor Broom sees Kroenen coming down the stairs and asks the all important question “I see the puppet but where is the puppet player?”.
-Kroenen was merely a puppet with just the modicum of a free will.
-The […]
+Those who have seen the first installment of the famous “Hellboy” series will remember the scene where Professor Broom sees Kroenen coming down the stairs and asks the all-important question “I see the puppet but where is the puppet player?”.
+Kroenen was merely a puppet with just the modicum of free will.
+The real string-puller […]

 An Eastern Mediterranean LNG hub

-More than 2000 years ago, before the dawn of the Roman Empire, you would have been forgiven to think that the island world of the Eastern Mediterranean was the center of the world.
+More than 2000 years ago, before the dawn of the Roman Empire, you would have been forgiven for thinking that the island world of the Eastern Mediterranean was the center of the world.
 Some of the most illustrious empires either had their center of power there or were bordering its shores.
 Today the islands of […]

 LNG production will become cheap – real cheap

 Three and a half years ago I wrote about the Black Mamba.
-That’s a phenomenon under which a project has overspent in order to get itself built and suddenly that market does not provide the kind of returns needed to allow for the project to generate enough revenues for repaying investments made – with a […]
+That’s a phenomenon under which a project has overspent to get itself built and suddenly that market does not provide the kind of returns needed to allow for the project to generate enough revenues for repaying investments made – with a profit on […]

 LNG in South Africa